 Near Skansen, the mighty 17th-century warship Vasa is chemically petrified and housed in a state-of-the-art museum.
 Heralded as the ultimate warship of her day, the Vasa sank just minutes into her maiden voyage, with 450 crew members on board.
 The year was 1628.
 The ship was top-heavy, with an extra row of cannon tacked on above and not enough ballast below.
 A breeze caught the sails and blew the ship over.
 The wreck spent more than 300 years at the bottom of Stockholm's harbor before being dredged up in 1961.
 And the city managed to turn this titanic flop into a brilliant museum and one of Scandinavia's great sightseeing attractions.

 While churches dominate cities in southern Europe, in the Scandinavian capitals, city halls take the lead.
 It's clear that Stockholm's City Hall rules the city.
 Constructed in 1923, it's an amazing mix of eight million bricks and 19 million chips of gilt mosaic.
 To see the interior, take the entertaining tour.
-And for the best city view, climb the 348-foot-tall tower (an elevator takes you halfway).
+And for the best city view, climb the 348-foot-tall tower (an elevator takes you about halfway up).

 Stockholm's dazzling Nobel banquet commences every December in City Hall, where the Nobel committee awards its prestigious prizes for chemistry, medicine, physics, economics, and literature.

-If you just want to put on a heavy coat and drink a fancy vodka in a modern-day igloo, consider the fun, if touristy, Absolut Icebar.
+If you just want to put on a heavy coat and drink a fancy vodka in a modern-day igloo, consider the fun, if touristy, Icebar.
 The room, windows, bar, and even the glasses are literally made out of ice.